 Trace evidence may not be visible to the naked eye; therefore, special care must be taken to preserve and prevent loss or contamination.
 Whenever possible, submit the entire item suspected of bearing trace evidence.
-The RISCL must collect all trace evidence before items are processed for other types of evidence.
+All trace evidence must be collected by the RISCL before items are processed for other types of evidence.

-- Enclose small items (e.g., hairs, fibers, or paint scrapings) in sealed paper folds, Post-its, or other appropriate packaging material.
-Then, enclose the paper fold or Post-it in a sealed outer container such as an envelope or plastic bag. - Do not put clothing, damp items, or items bearing biological evidence in plastic bags.
-If wet or damp, each piece of evidence must be dried and packaged separately in a paper bag, envelope, or box. - Clothing and bed linens from suspect and victim must be handled and packaged separately to avoid cross-contamination.
+- Enclose small items (e.g. hairs, fibers, or paint scrapings) in sealed paper folds, post-its or other appropriate packaging material.
+Enclose the paper fold or post-it in a sealed outer container such as an envelope or plastic bag. - Do not put clothing, damp items, or items bearing biological evidence in plastic bags.
+Each piece of evidence must be dried if wet or damp, and packaged separately in a paper bag, envelope, or box. - Clothing and bed linens from suspect and victim must be handled and packaged separately to avoid cross contamination.